A colourful classification of (quasi) root systems and hyperplane arrangements: Classification of quotients

 \subsection{Crystallographic obstruction}

-Here we study the obstruction for a quotient graph $\mc G \big\slash \mc G'$ to be a crystallograph.
+Here we study the obstruction for a quotient graph $\mc G \bs \mc G'$ to be a crystallograph.
 The result is that \emph{all but one} condition of Def.~\ref{def:crystallographs} apply.

-\begin{definition} A \emph{quasi-crystallograph} is a bichromatic graph $(\mc G,c)$ satisfying all conditions of Def.~\ref{def:crystallographs}, with the following exception: if a straight edge and a green loop edge are incident at a common node, then the green loop edge need \emph{not} propagate at the other end of the straight edge---but the straight edge will double. \end{definition}
+\begin{defi} A \emph{quasi-crystallograph} is a bichromatic graph $(\mc G,c)$ satisfying all conditions of Def.~\ref{def:crystallographs}, with the following exception: if a straight edge and a green loop edge are incident at a common node, then the green loop edge need \emph{not} propagate at the other end of the straight edge---but the straight edge will double. \end{defi}

 Compare the next two figures with Figg.~\ref{fig:green_loop_edge_closure_crystallograph_I} and~\ref{fig:green_loop_edge_closure_crystallograph_II}.